-NeuRx DPS RA/4 Respiratory Stimulation System (Synapse Biomedical, Inc.) United States Food and Drug Administration (FDA) approval for distribution of the NeuRx DPSTM RA/4 Respiratory Stimulation System (Synapse Biomedical, Inc., Oberlin, OH) was granted under a Humanitarian Device Exemption (HDE) on June 17, 2008.
+NeuRx RA/4 Diaphragm Pacing System® (Synapse Biomedical, Inc.)

+United States Food and Drug Administration (FDA) approval for distribution of the NeuRx DPS® (Synapse Biomedical, Inc., Oberlin, OH) was granted under a Humanitarian Device Exemption (HDE) on June 17, 2008.
 The FDA-approved indications are: For use in patients with stable, high spinal cord injuries with stimulatable diaphragms, but lack control of their diaphragms.
-The device is indicated to allow the patients to breathe without the assistance of a mechanical ventilator for at least 4 continuous hours a day and is for use only in patients 18 years of age or older.
-This FDA approval is subject to the manufacturer developing an acceptable method of tracking device implantation to individual patient recipients.6
+The device is indicated to allow the patients to breathe without the assistance of a mechanical ventilator for at least four continuous hours a day and is for use only in patients 18 years of age or older.
+This FDA approval is subject to the manufacturer developing an acceptable method of tracking device implantation to individual patient recipients.
+1

-In 2011 the FDA approved the NeuRx DPSTM RA/4 Respiratory Stimulation System as a humanitarian-use device (HUD) in amyotrophic lateral sclerosis (ALS) following the submission of a humanitarian device exemption (HDE) application.
+In 2011 the FDA approved the NeuRx RA/4 Diaphragm Pacing System[®] as a humanitarian-use device (HUD) in amyotrophic lateral sclerosis (ALS) following the submission of a humanitarian device exemption (HDE) application.
 The FDA approved indications are: "For use in amyotrophic lateral sclerosis (ALS) patients with a stimulatable diaphragm (both right and left portions) as demonstrated by voluntary contraction or phrenic nerve conduction studies, and who are experiencing chronic hypoventilation (CH), but not progressed to an FVC less than 45% predicted.
-For use only in patients 21 years of age or older."^{7(p.1)}
+For use only in patients 21 years of age or older." ^{2(p.1)}

-Mark IVTM Breathing Pacemaker System (Avery Biomedical Device, Inc.) The Avery Breathing Pacemaker System (i.e., the Mark IVTM Avery Biomedical Device, Inc., Commack, NY) is the only other diaphragmatic/phrenic stimulator system approved for use by the FDA in the United States.
-The device is approved "For persons who require chronic ventilatory support because of upper motor neuron respiratory muscle paralysis (RMP) or because of central alveolar hypoventilation (CAH) and whose remaining phrenic nerve, lung, and diaphragm function is sufficient to accommodate electrical stimulation".
-In 2019, the Sprint Diaphragm Pacing Transmitter received FDA premarket approval for the use of this system for patients who have functional lungs and diaphragm muscle and who have an intact phrenic nerve.
+Avery Diaphragm Pacing System (Avery Biomedical Device, Inc.)

+The Avery Diaphragm Pacing System includes receivers and electrodes that are surgically implanted and includes an external transmitter worn over the implanted receivers.3 The different types of Avery systems include the Mark IV Breathing Pacemaker System and the Spirit Diaphragm Pacing System.3 The Mark IV Breathing Pacemaker System is a diaphragmatic/phrenic stimulator system approved for use by the FDA in the United States.
+The device is approved "for persons who require chronic ventilatory support because of upper motor neuron respiratory muscle paralysis (RMP) or because of central alveolar hypoventilation (CAH) and whose remaining phrenic nerve, lung, and diaphragm function is sufficient to accommodate electrical stimulation."
+In 2019, the Spirit Diaphragm Pacing Transmitter received full FDA approval for the use of this system for patients who have functional lungs and diaphragm muscle and who have an intact phrenic nerve. ^{3,5,6}